Jason Mantzoukas biography

 Jason has also had recurring roles in a number of popular television shows, including Parks and Recreation, Modern Family, Enlightened, Bob's Burgers, Broad City and Transparent.

 The comedic actor is also an accomplished writer, co-penning the screenplay for the Kevin Hart and Ice Cube comedy Ride Along.

-Jason has most recently been seen alongside Zac Efron and Robert De Niro in the 2016 comedy Dirty Grandpa, as well as the comedy How to Be Single.
+Jason was most recently seen with Zac Efron and Robert De Niro in the 2016 comedy Dirty Grandpa, as well as the comedy The House (2017).